I’ve noticed a common cause of many employee problems in small businesses, the company’s core values.

 - Communication of direction is important

-- Staying on the same page as our clients is important
+- Staying on the same page as our clients are important

 This conveys a great deal of information about what we expect at Envisionable.